ZachMayer35/yamdb/README.md

 You can also run the YAMDBService outside the docker environment with `npm run start:local` from the `YAMDBService` directory.
 In this mode, the server will look for the dockerized MongoDB instance created with the `docker-compose up -d` command.
 Running locally allows you to attach debuggers and step through code but there is no file watching.
 It could be added with nodemon.

 The Azure Cognitive Services integration requires an API key.
 Set it in the `docker-compose.yml` under `MS_CS_API_KEY` with a development API key.
 That will allow the OCR functionality to operate in the `docker-compose`d instance.
 For local service development, add that key to the `.env.development` file in the `YAMDBService` directory.
+For more information on setting up an Azure Cognitive Services account and getting an API key, see [https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts/node-analyze](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts/node-analyze)

 # Running Tests